kmhuff/crypto-hack/crypto-hack.md

 You can aid yourself in many tasks by taking the time to set up and make your task easier for yourself.
 Note that each aid action takes as much time as the original action, so doing this will cause you to take, at best, twice as long to complete your task.

 In combat, you can take the aid action as normal, but you can also take it off your turn to aid an ally defending against a strike or stunt.
 You must forfeit your next turn if you do this, however.

+### Action: Heal

+TODO: Remove from Medicine and Magic Healing

+### Action: Interact

+TODO: Remove from below

 ## Combat